rbi-mtm/ams/README.md

 > ```
 >
 > If you don't care about the changes you made, you can delete them forever using `git stash drop`.
-> If you do, restore the changes using `git stash pop`.
+> On the other hand, if you want to restore the changes using `git stash pop`.

 ## 5. Common Issues